Thursday, December 18, 2025

 “It’s a good compromise, as long as you promise to stay there, right?”

 “Alright,” I gave in.
 “Yeah, I promise,” I said, not really sure, something heavy stirring inside me.
-“And you’ll notify me if you anything arrives from Tiburcio Reynoso.”
+“And you’ll notify me if Tiburcio Reynoso sends me anything.”

-“What those guys did to those people was confirmed and documented.”
+A sick look covered her pretty face, “The awful things Raul and those guys did in Vietnam to those villagers was confirmed and documented.”

-“Anthony, he was in Tijuana, alone, hanging out in rank bars, seen with a prostitute, anything could have happened to him.”
+“Anthony, it's been twelve years, and you don't know he left, by choice.
+There were confirmed sightings of him in Tijuana, alone, hanging out in rank bars, with a prostitute, drunks, and narcos.
+Anything could have happened to him there.
+It's Mexico."